CaptainCodeman/datastore-mapper/readme.md

-If you are using the namespacing for multi-tenancy and each tenant has very different volumes of data it can easily result in one shard becoming completely overloaded which completey destroys the benefit of sharding and distribution.
+If you are using the namespacing for multi-tenancy and each tenant has very different volumes of data it can easily result in one shard becoming completely overloaded which completey destroys the benefit of sharding and distribution which is why the mapper framework is being used in the first place.

-Instead, this framework creates a producer task to iterate over the namespaces and do the shard splitting on each of them, assigning separate shards within each namespace to ensure the work can be split evenly but with some heuristics so that the number of shards used for a namespace that doesn't contain much data is automatically reduced.
+This framework instead creates a producer task to iterate over the namespaces and do the shard splitting on each of them, assigning separate shards within each namespace to ensure the work can be split evenly but with some heuristics so that the number of shards used for a namespace that doesn't contain much data is automatically reduced.